When You Sell Your Car

 It's unwise to accept a promise of future payment from a buyer, even if it is someone you know.
 If the car is wrecked, the new owner's motivation to pay you back plummets.
 You are well within your rights to refuse to float loan payments, and in most cases the buyer will understand and quietly back down.

-Limiting your liability: What if someone drives away in the car you just sold and they get into an accident?
+Limiting your liability: What if someone drives away in the car you just sold and gets into an accident?
 Can you be held responsible?
 There are two ways to deal with this concern.
-Record the odometer reading and sign the car's title over to the buyer.
-In most states, a release-of-liability form can be downloaded from the registry of motor vehicles Web site.
-For links to the different registry sites, see "What Fees Should You Pay?"
+First, record the odometer reading, and sign the car's title over to the buyer.
+Second, in most states, a release-of-liability form can be downloaded from the registry of motor vehicles website.
+This story has links to the different Departments of Motor Vehicles.

 - Have a smog test performed (if required in your state).